 - Exemplifies and encourages osteopathic principles in his or her teachings

-- Letter of recommendation/support from the nominator
+- Letter of Support from Nominator

-- Supporting documentation in the form of formal commendations, citations or awards, newspaper or magazine articles, or other media-related profiles will be accepted, but shall serve only as evidence to support the nomination (optional)
+- Optional: Supporting documentation in the form of formal commendations, citations or awards, newspaper or magazine articles, or other media-related profiles will be accepted, but shall serve only as evidence to support the nomination